jgaa/logfault/README.md

 *Logfault* can write log-events to traditional log-files, but it's also capable of using the native logging facility for the target platform for the target application.
 That meas that you can write your C++ library, and then let the consumer of the library configure logging for the platform they build it for.

 **Why not just use Boost.Log**?
 First of all - I don't like it.
 I find it over-engineered.
 It don't flush the log automatically.
 And - more importantly - a lot of projects don't use the boost library.
 It's a pain to use with Android NDK or IOS - and it's time-consuming to compile and include it in projects even on Windows.
+(As of June 2020; with Boost 1.70 - 1.73 (at least) there is a bug in cmake that breaks linking Boost.Log (because Boost.Log require two - yes two - binary libraries to shoot itself in the foot with), making it pretty hard to even use it.
+Not the first time.
+There have been plenty of linking problems with Booost.Log in the past.
+This is the kind of friction that makes C++ slow to work with and takes developers focus away from the task at hand).

 For example - I currently develop a general C++ library under Linux, with few dependencies and no use of boost.
 It use CMake, and when I build it for testing, I log to std::clog, and inspect the logs in *kdevelop*.
 The library is used by apps for IOS and Android.
-Adding a dependency to Boost just to get the Boost.Log library may be more work than it's worth.
+Adding a dependency to Boost just to get the Boost.Log library may be a lot more work than it's worth.

 *Logfaut* is not meant as a replacement of a sophisticated logger for a large application.
 It's more like a hack to get logging right, in libraries, smaller applications and mobile apps written in C++.
 It was written